brufdev/many-notes/UPGRADING.md

 # Upgrade guide

+## Upgrading from any version below 0.7

+Version 0.7 changes the location of the SQLite database file to support both Docker volumes and bind mounts.
+The database file is now located in the `database/sqlite` directory.

 ## Upgrading from any version below 0.4

 Version 0.4 introduces **breaking changes** in how the vaults are saved.
 Stop the containers and back up your data before proceeding.